ErikMcClure/sweetiebot/INSTALLATION.md

 These instructions are for **self-hosting only**.
 SELF-HOSTING IS NOT SUPPORTED.
 If you would simply like to add the public instance of the bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948390).

-**1.** Install at least [Go 1.6](https://golang.org/dl/).
+**1.** Install at least [Go 1.8](https://golang.org/dl/) (required for json serialization).
 Verify that Go was properly installed to your PATH variable by typing `go version` in your terminal / command prompt.
 If you aren't prompted with something Go related, restart your computer and try again.

 **2.** Install at least [MariaDB 10.1](https://downloads.mariadb.org/) (required for utf8mb4 support).
 If you get database errors, your MariaDB version is too old.
 Some repos ship very old versions of MariaDB, so don't trust them.